onsi/ginkgo/docs/index.md

 }
 ```

 this function uses Gomega's `And` matcher to require that the four passed-in matchers are satisfied.
-It then uses `WithTransform` to accept the passed-in book and call it's `IsValid()` method, then asserts the returned value is `true`.
+It then uses `WithTransform` to accept the passed-in book and call its `IsValid()` method, then asserts the returned value is `true`.
 It then uses the `HaveField` matcher to make assertions on the fields within the `Book` struct.

 Now we can write: